JeffLong72/JeffLong72.github.io/README.md

 # JeffLong72.github.io

-Purpose: An on-going RPG game thats being developed using Javascript/jQuery ( future development will include PHP and MySQL database ).
+Introduction: An on-going RPG game thats being developed using Javascript/jQuery ( future development will include PHP and MySQL database ).

 To test the game in its current state,